programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/_index.en.md

 After that you should return to the directory where you executed "make" and execute it again.

 Now the plugin is ready but the easydb does not yet know of the plugin.
-To change that, compare the following lines to the configuration file `config/easydb-server.yml` whose [location](/en/sysadmin2/installation) was defined during the installation.
+To change that, compare the following lines to the configuration file `config/easydb-server.yml` below the [data store](/en/sysadmin/installationi#mount).
 Add the missing lines:

 ```yaml
 extension: